MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ### Variables and scoping

+JavaScript variable naming rules:
+* Variables must begin with a Unicode letter, dollar sign or underscore.
+(Note - Unicode is an international character set).
+* Variables can contain letters, digits, underscores, and dollar signs
+* JavaScript keywords (e.g. break) cannot be used to name variables
+* Variable names are case sensitive

 Scoping defines whether a function or block of code can access a variable.
 Here there are two flavours: local scope and global scope.
 Let's illustrate the difference in code:

 ```javascript